-Oklahoma Science and Engineering Foundation (OKSEF) – provides administration of the Oklahoma Regional and FIRST robotics competitions. http://oklahomafirst.org.
+Oklahoma Science and Engineering Foundation (OKSEF) – supports administration of the Oklahoma Regional and FIRST robotics competitions. http://oklahomafirst.org.

-The Little Lighthouse – Make a Difference Engineering (M.A.D.E.) at TU does an annual project with The Little Lighthouse.
-The help build adaptive technology, or custom toys for children with physical and developmental disabilities.
+The Little Lighthouse – Make a Difference Engineering (MADE at TU) is a service initiative inviting TU students to collaborate with local organizations to design and fabricate adaptive devices for individuals with physical and developmental disabilities.

-- TU ENS students volunteer as mentors in the “Me and My Math Mentor” for before and after school enrichment at Kendall-Whitter Elementary, in partnership with the Tulsa Regional Stem Alliance
+- TU engineering students volunteer for the “Me and My Math Mentor” program for before and after school enrichment at Kendall-Whitter Elementary, in partnership with the Tulsa Regional Stem Alliance

-- Chemistry Professor, Gabriel LeBlanc is working with Rogers College High School on an ACS Coaching Grant, which pairs a high school science teacher with a higher education faculty for mentoring and collaboration opportunities.
+- Chemistry Professor, Gabriel LeBlanc works with Will Rogers High School on an American Chemistry Society coaching grant, which pairs a high school science teacher with a higher education faculty member for mentoring and collaboration opportunities.

 Tulsa Regional Stem Alliance

-- TU has a booth at the State Fair in the fall.
-We were part of a TRSA delegation that was recognized at the Governor’s STEM summit by Governor Fallin with a citation stating that Tulsa is Oklahoma’s first STEM community.
+- TU hosts a booth at the Tulsa State Fair in the fall and is part of a Tulsa Regional STEM Alliance delegation recognized at the Governor’s STEM Summit with a citation stating Tulsa is Oklahoma’s first STEM community.

-- Seaperch Workshop — Building an underwater robot.
+- Seaperch Workshop – building underwater robots.
 This program is sponsored by Tulsa STEM Alliance, USNA, and NOAA.
-Occurs periodically — three workshops sponsored at TU since 2012.

-Tulsa Research Partners – TU is hosting the Tulsa Research Day that will feature a new program called Tulsa Research Kids in November on the OU-Tulsa Campus at the Schusterman Center.
+Tulsa Research Partners – TU hosts Tulsa Research Day featuring a new program called Tulsa Research Kids in November on the OU-Tulsa Campus at the Schusterman Center.